rodrigokamada/angular-travisci/README.md

 ![GitHub - Repository created](docs/images/github-step12.png)

-### Create and configure the account on the Travis CI.
+### Create and configure the account on the Travis CI

 **1.** Let's create the account.
 Access the site [https://travis-ci.com/](https://travis-ci.com/) and click on the button *Sign up*.